-Pass is briefly displayed, then a flashing 0, prompting you to enter the password.
+$\it Pass$ is briefly displayed, then a flashing $\it 0$, prompting you to enter the password.

-You can view the active application name.
-From the flashing 0 display in the password entry screen.
-Press F1 and the application name is briefly displayed, then the checkweigher returns to normal operating mode.
+When the 0 is flashing, press F1 and the application name is briefly displayed, then the indicator returns to normal operating mode.

 2. Key in the password for the menu you want to access and press the ZERO key to accept it ...